-Discover how to contribute to excellence in healthcare and provide quality, evidence-based and holistic primary care to diverse communities throughout the lifespan with our MSN degree with a track in family nursing practice.
+Discover how to contribute to excellence in healthcare and provide quality, evidence-based and holistic primary care to diverse communities throughout the lifespan with our online MSN degree with a track in family nursing practice (FNP).

 MSN with FNP Track Overview

-Campbellsville’s online MSN degree allows nurses to complete coursework during their hectic schedule, without the need to commute to campus.
-The program is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+Campbellsville’s online family nurse practitioner program allows nurses to complete coursework during their hectic schedule, without the need to commute to campus.
+Campbellsville University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 Additional Program Information